D9fal/PP1-Sanitz-clinic/README.md

 # HAUSARZTPRAXIS Dr. van der Wall

 <hr/>
- Hausarztpraxis Improving the health of the population they serve.
+ Hausarztpraxis is a medical clinic to improve the health of the population they serve.
 Responding to people's expectations.
 Providing financial protection against the costs of ill-health.
+ The website includes the healthcare services provided such as:
+    * Emergency,services.
+    * Continuing Care.
+    * Mental Health and wellness.
+    * Home Care.
+  section that allows patients to book a medicale appointment online and avoid the avoid the

+ The live link cab be found here - [hausarztpraxis](https://d9fal.github.io/PP1-Sanitz-clinic/)

- ## Ste Owner Goals
+  ## Site Owner Goals

  <hr/>